 Sure, it seems like magic, however, there’s a bit more to it than that.
 Referring back to the fact that similar noises can be heard in smaller shells but can be heard better from a conch shell is a great starting part to peeling back the mystery.

-Throughout the various researchOpens in a new tab. that’s been done on this matter, it has been thought that our ears have been playing tricks on us.
+Throughout the various research that’s been done on this matter, it has been thought that our ears have been playing tricks on us.

 This is to say that for a while, researchers thought that our blood vessels were the cause behind the sound.
 However, it has been discovered that rushing blood vessels are not the cause.